What is Transcendental Meditation?

 TM is easy because it’s fundamentally different from other meditation techniques.
 Most people understand “meditation” to be some form of controlling the mind, usually through some kind of concentration (on a sound, the breath, or “being in the now”), with the aim of getting some silence or relaxation.
 Concentration, however, tends to takes a lot of disciplined training, and is usually not all that enjoyable.
 It feels unnatural for the mind to be controlled.

-The Transcendental Meditation technique was rediscovered 60 years ago when a young Indian scientist, Maharishi Mahesh Yogi, discovered that true meditation is not about controlling the mind at all.
-He developed a way to train people to activate a natural process where the mind will go to a state of complete inner silence by itself, completely effortlessly.
+The Transcendental Meditation technique comes from the Vedic Tradition of India, which is thousands of years old.
+It was understood that true meditation is not about controlling the mind at all.
+All that is needed is to learn to activate a natural process where the mind will go to a state of complete inner silence by itself, completely effortlessly.
 Below we explain how it works.

 Transcending = Being yourself.